amfairley/memorycards/PATCHNOTES.md

 - A button to see the cards again once on the guessing stage would be nice.
 - Set difficulties with set number of cards and checking chances would make it more streamlined.
 - More security needs to be implemented to reduce spam and ensure the safety of user data.
+- Despite quick load times and high performance; the image format for the playing cards are not optimised.
+These were optimised to the .webp format and described further in these patch notes.

 ### Gameplay Updates